 There are three SERMs:

-- tamoxifen in pill form (also called tamoxifen citrate; brand name: Nolvadex); tamoxifen in liquid form (brand name: Soltamox)
+- tamoxifen in pill form (also called tamoxifen citrate; brand name: Nolvadex) and in liquid form (brand name: Soltamox)

 - Evista (chemical name: raloxifene)

 - Fareston (chemical name: toremifene)

 Each is a pill, usually taken once a day, except for tamoxifen in liquid form.
 Tamoxifen is the oldest, most well-known, and most-prescribed SERM.

 SERMs can be used to treat women both before and after menopause.